janbanot/my_utils/README.md

-# VariousScripts
+# My Utils
-Various python scripts that were used for automating college and everyday tasks
+Various python utils used for various daily tasks.